ejenk0/dalle-api-front-end/README.md

 ## Tech stack

 This project was created with the [T3](https://create.t3.gg) stack.
-I highly reccomend it for rapid development and scalability.
+I highly reccommend it for rapid development and scalability.
 The first working draft of this app was built and published in under 40 minutes.

 - [bun](https://bun.sh)
   - Just better than Node.js in every way.